Jana-Marie/Enlightened-Otter/README.md

 # Enlighted-Otter

-Enlighted Otter is an OSHW wroklight for hacker/maker events like the chaos communication congress.
+Enlighted Otter is an OSHW worklight for hacker/maker events like the chaos communication congress.